anan-123/Optimization-methods/README.md

 ﻿# Optimization-methods
 Implementations of Optimization Algorithms like Simplex Algorithm, Steepest Gradient Descent, Newton's method.
+REPORT.pdf contains plots and outputs for the below questions.
 ## 1.py:
 Consider minimization of the following function.

 f (x1,x2) = ex1+3x2−0.1 + ex1−3x2−0.1 + e−x1−0.1

 Implement steepest gradient descent to minimize the function.
 Use the stopping condition as ∥∇f (xk,xk)∥ ≤ ϵ with ϵ = 10−6.
 Use the following line search methods.
 1. Use exact line search method.
-[5 Marks]
 2. Backtracking line search.
 For backtracking line search, see the Figure 1.
-[5 Marks] Use

 ![](Aspose.Words.82336299-d555-4043-87df-dee95e49e1e5.001.jpeg)